Prince of Persia: The Sands of Time (film): Development

 When filming began, the film's release date was postponed to May 28, 2010, with the studio seeking enough time for the post-production process in designing the film's special effects.
 The profit margin on the Pirates of the Caribbean films was compromised by overspending as special effects teams rushed to complete the films for their release dates.
 Variety also ascribed the postponement to avoiding the potential 2008 Screen Actors Guild strike so the studio could ensure that the film leads to a "mega-franchise" similar to its successful Pirates of the Caribbean series.
 Other reasons for the release date change were that the film was originally scheduled a week before Transformers: Revenge of the Fallen, and Disney needed more time to co-ordinate its marketing campaign.
 Gyllenhaal claims he "over-prepared" for the role, gaining five or six pounds of muscle.
-The actor says, "I never knew how much they were going to ask me to do, so I just made sure I'd be hopefully able to do anything."
-Gemma Arterton was announced to play the role of protagonist Tamina, and Arterton reported she practiced horse back riding in Madrid before filming.
-Ben Kingsley was to portray the film's antagonist, Nizam.
-Alfred Molina was to portray a character named Sheik Amar, who becomes a mentor to the prince.
-Toby Kebbell was to play Prince Garsiv, Dastan's brother and head of the Persian army.
+Gemma Arterton was cast to play the role of protagonist Tamina, and practiced horse back riding in Madrid before filming.
+Ben Kingsley was cast to portray the film's antagonist, Nizam.
+Alfred Molina was cast to portray a character named Sheik Amar, who becomes a mentor to the prince.
+Toby Kebbell was cast to play Prince Garsiv, Dastan's brother and head of the Persian army.

 Filming

 In March 2008, director Newell selected Morocco as a shooting location for Prince of Persia and also planned to film in Pinewood Studios.
 Production was scheduled to begin in mid-June 2008.
-By May 2008, actors Jake Gyllenhaal and Gemma Arterton were cast into the lead roles.
-With a new script by Jordan Mechner, Doug Miro, Carlo Bernard, and Boaz Yakin, filming began in July 2008 in Morocco as well as London.
+By May, actors Jake Gyllenhaal and Gemma Arterton were cast into the lead roles.
+With a new script by Jordan Mechner, Doug Miro, Carlo Bernard, and Boaz Yakin, filming began in July in Morocco as well as London.
 Eight weeks were spent in Morocco before the first unit moved to Pinewood.
 Unlike other Disney films being made at the time, filming was not done in three dimensions, nor was the film converted into 3-D during post production.

 Soundtrack

 Alanis Morissette composed the theme song for the film, named "I Remain".
-The score was written by composer Harry Gregson-Williams.
+The score was written by composer Harry Gregson-Williams and was released through Walt Disney Records on May 25, 2010.

 Release

 Disney's marketing strategy included a step by step release of the film.
-Prince of Persia was released first in Europe, with its world premiere held in Westfield, London, UK on May 9 then premiered on May 19, 2010 in Italy, France, Belgium, the Netherlands, Norway, Denmark, Sweden and Finland, and on May 20 in Germany.
+Prince of Persia was released first in Europe, with its world premiere held in Westfield, London, UK on May 9, 2010, then premiered on May 19 in Italy, France, Belgium, the Netherlands, Norway, Denmark, Sweden and Finland, and on May 20 in Germany.
 It was released on May 21 in the United Kingdom, Spain, Bulgaria, Poland, and Turkey.
 It was released in Australia, Hong Kong, Malaysia, and the Philippines on May 27.
 The film was not released in the United States until May 28 to try to profit from the potentially higher audience on Memorial Day weekend.
 It was also released in Ghana, India, Romania and Nigeria on May 28.